Car-free holidays in NorthumberlandNorthumberland

 On the winding River Aln with its colourful houses and quiet beach, this coastal village is a lovely place to stay.
 It’s 1½ miles from the railway station to the beach and there are regular buses.

 • Ten minutes ride on bus X18 is the lovely town of Alnwick with its castle, a key film location for Harry Potter.
 How to get to Alnwick Castle without a car?
-Follow Good Journey’s directions.
+Follow Good Journey’s directions and get a discount.

-• Nearby Alnwick Garden is another great attraction with rose gardens, fountains and terraced paths, swings in the cherry orchard, a bamboo maze and even a poisonous plants garden!
+• Nearby Alnwick Garden is another great attraction with rose gardens, fountains and terraced paths.
+There are swings in the cherry orchard, a bamboo maze and even a poisonous plants garden!
 Follow Good Journey’s directions.

-• Bus X18 will also take you directly to Bamburgh or Warkworth Castles (both of which give you 20% off for arriving by bus) and the harbour villages of Amble or Seahouses, jumping off point for the Farne Islands.
+• Bus X18 will also take you directly to Bamburgh Castle (which gives you 20% off for arriving by bus) or Warkworth Castle.
+You can also reach the harbour villages of Amble or Seahouses, the jumping-off point for the Farne Islands.
 Take a boat trip to see the thousands of grey seals who live here, their curious, whiskered faces surfacing just metres from the boat.
 You’ll see puffins swimming, gannets diving and surreally beautiful vistas of the castle-spangled coast.

-• Head out to Holy Island and you’ll also get discounts with your Borders buses 477 ticket: 20% each off entry to Lindisfarne Priory and Lindisfarne Castle.
-Follow Good Journey’s directions.
+• Head out to Holy Island to explore Lindisfarne Priory and get 10% off with your bus ticket at Lindisfarne Castle.
+Follow Good Journey’s directions to the castle.

-• Alnmouth is packed with places to stay like the Old Granary B&B in the middle of the village.
-But it’s all likely to get quite booked up in summer so keep reading for some slightly more off-the-beaten-track suggestions.
+• Alnmouth is packed with places to stay but does get quite booked up in summer so keep reading for some slightly more off-the-beaten-track suggestions.

 1. Berwick-upon-Tweed

-If you look out of the window near the Scottish border, on a train journey between London and Edinburgh, you’ll get a fabulous view of Berwick-upon-Tweed’s long, arched bridges, its polygonal town hall spire rising over the rooftops, and the river widening out to meet the sea.
+If you look out of the window near the Scottish border, on a train journey between London and Edinburgh, you’ll get a fabulous view of Berwick-upon-Tweed.
+You can admire its long, arched bridges, its polygonal town hall spire rising over the rooftops, and the river widening out to meet the sea.

-• Better still, step off the train for a holiday packed with castles, boat trips, wildlife, history and waterside walk.
+• Better still, step off the train for a holiday packed with castles, boat trips, wildlife, history and waterside walks.
 The sights around Alnmouth (above) are all accessible from here along with lots of others in this fascinating border town with its castle ruins right next to the railway line.
-The town walls now form a mile-long amble round the major sights with medieval ramparts overlooking the Tweed and Elizabethan fortifications towering above cave-backed beaches.
+The town walls now form a mile-long amble round the major sights.
+Medieval ramparts overlook the Tweed, and Elizabethan fortifications tower above cave-backed beaches.

-• There’s bike hire on Bridge Street near the Curfew micropub and Atelier, opposite the pub, which is a great wine bar and bistro.
+• The Curfew micropub is recommended and Atelier, opposite the pub, is a great wine bar and bistro.
 Or there’s tasty fish and chips up the road at Coull’s on Castlegate.

 • Bus X18 will take you to Seahouses harbour (for trips to the wildlife-rich Farne Islands) and to Bamburgh castle, on its volcanic headland, while bus X15 will take you to Alnwick for the castle and garden.
-Northumberland Coast AONB have suggested lots of great days out from Berwick by bus including trips inland to the hills or over the border to Scotland – see our feature writer Phoebe’s Guardian article for details.
+See our feature writer Phoebe’s Guardian article on car-free trips in and around Berwick for more ideas and inspiration.

 • The Walls B&B, in a quayside Georgian townhouse fifteen minutes’ walk from the station, has a log fire and honesty bar in the lounge.
 Three big rooms look out over the River Tweed so you can seal-watch from the upstairs windows.
 Or for a budget option head to the quayside YHA Berwick hostel.